Health Food Radar

 Peppermint

-Like ginger, peppermint (a hybrid of spearmint and watermint) is an anti-inflammatory herb that can also help relieve gastrointestinal issues such as those from irritable bowel syndrome, gas, diarrhea, bloating and other stomach pain.
+Like ginger, peppermint (a hybrid of spearmint and watermint) is an anti-inflammatory.
+This herb for gut health can also help relieve gastrointestinal issues such as those from irritable bowel syndrome, gas, diarrhea, bloating and other stomach pain.
 This herb can also aid in general digestion — it helps food pass through your stomach more quickly because peppermint calms stomach muscles and improves the flow of bile.
 The calming effect is mostly due to menthol, its primary ingredient, which helps to soothe intestinal tissue.
 In addition, it is often used externally to help relieve muscle pain and increase mental alertness.
 Most of us are familiar with peppermint as a popular flavor in gum, toothpaste, mouthwash, and cough medicines.
 However, ingested as tea or applied topically as oil, peppermint can help relax you and ease stomach issues.

 Note: Essential oils should not be applied directly to the skin—try infusing them into your favorite lotion or lip balm first to avoid irritation.